microsoft/Uganda-Tanzania-Building-Footprints/README.md

 #### What is the GeoJson format?
 GeoJSON is a format for encoding a variety of geographic data structures.
-For Intensive Documentation and Tutorials, Refer to [GeoJson Blog](http://geojson.org/).
+For intensive documentation and tutorials, refer to [GeoJson blog](http://geojson.org/).

 #### Creation Details:
 The building extraction is done in two stages: